hash-bang/async-chainable/README.md

 	.end(console.log) // Output: null, {foo: 'foo value', bar: 'bar value', baz: 'baz value'}
 ```

+**NOTE**: All defers take their 'next' handler as the first argument.
+All subsequent arguments are the resolved value of the prerequisites.
+In the above example `barFunc` would be called as `barFunc(next, resultOfFoo)` and `bazFunc` would be called as `bazFunc(next, resultOfBaz)`.

 .await()
 --------
 Wait for one or more fired defer functions to complete before containing down the asyncChainable chain.